Mvb1122/Discord-Status-Reposter/README.md

 # SETUP:
 1. Copy and fill out `BLANK_config.json`.
 2. Rename your copy to `config.json`
+3. Make a Discord bot application thing.
-3. Make sure your Discord bot has presence intent, can see the channel you specified and is in a server with specified user.
+    1. Make sure your Discord bot has presence and message contents intent, can see the channel you specified and is in a server with specified user.
 4. Run `node index.js`
 5. Change the status of the user in question.
 It should send everything through.